meetwudi/des001/README.md

 ###Step 5: Wireframes for breakpoints
 For now, I will just create one breakpoint, 768px.
 For all viewport width < 768px, the [mobile wireframe](wireframe/mobile-wireframe.jpg) will be adapted.
 Otherwise, the [original wireframe](wireframe/wireframe.jpg) designed for all viewport width >= 768px will be adapted.

+###Step 6: Design for various breakpoints
+Then, it is time to create a more concreate design for various breakpoints (only two of them to do here, though).
+So don't forget to sketch.
+I choose to use pencil and paper, instead of using tools like AI.